vasisouv/krousmata-bot/README.md

 ## Commands
 `/krousmata`

-* Displays the last know daily number of cases and other information
+* Displays the last known daily number of cases and other information

 ## Credits